 If you are married and filing a separate return, you may take an exemption for yourself if you are totally or partially blind.
 You may only claim an exemption for your spouse if (1) your spouse is totally or partially blind, (2) has no Arizona adjusted gross income for calendar year, and (3) is not the dependent of another taxpayer.
-Enter "1" in box 9 if you are totally or partially blind and your spouse meets the above criteria.
-Enter "2" in box 9 if you are totally or partially blind and your spouse is totally or partially blind and your spouse is totally or partially blind and your spouse is totally or partially blind and your spouse reteria.
+Enter "1" in box 9 if you are totally or partially blind or your spouse is totally or partially blind and your spouse meets the above criteria.
+Enter "2" in box 9 if you are totally or partially blind and your spouse is totally or partially blind and your spouse meets the above criteria.